ncorbuk/SubZone/README.md

 - python subzone_v2.0.py -d https://zonetransfer.me -o zonetransfer.txt
 ```

-Above is the command layout, and some examples.
-If you wish to see how good! my program is..
-I highly reccomend trying the above
-TWO arguments with SubZone to see what Subdomains/Dns records you will receive for facebook.com (very many subsdomains) and
-zonetransfer.me(the kinda of dns records you could get)

-- *NOTE*: You wont always get Subdomains and Dns records.
-Some domains dont have any subdomains and/or some dns servers are configured
-correctly, like in facebook's case its not not leaking dns records.. but got the subdomains.

-- *100%*: You will get everything that can be got from the domain/host!
+- *100%*: You will get everything that can be possibly got from the domain/host all whilst leaving **NO** fingerprints.

 ### Prerequisites

 **Python** - This is built on Python 3.6, you will need at least Python 3.5+ (might work with 3+ i havent tested it - should not be hard to make work tho if dosent!) to use this software. - [https://www.python.org/](https://www.python.org/)

 **Libraries** - You will need/use these libraries to use this software:
+*pip install subzone - will take care of this automatically.*

 *From the standerd libraries.*
 * Time : n/a